Follow Us:

 (If the device is sterile)

-• Send a requisition for the concerned with the sterilization process.
+• Send a requisition for the required sterilization process applicable to the device.

 • Provide the sterilization-related study plan and reports.